20 eLearning Terms Everyone Should Know

 A learning platform for the delivery and reporting of training courses or educational programs.
 In an LMS, learning content is centralized and can be made available to users 24/7, in addition to the tracking and analysis of learning data for enhanced performance and continued learner improvement.
 Content can be changed or upgraded directly with very minimal administrative resources needed.

 2. Learning Record Store (LRS)

 A database that stores, manages and performs analysis on learning data.
-An LRS can be part of a Learning Management System (LMS) that supports the xAPI data format, or a standalone system, such as our own Learning Locker – the most widely installed LRS in the world.
+An LRS can be part of a Learning Management System (LMS) that supports the xAPI data format, or a standalone system, such as our own Learning Pool Learning Record Store – the most widely installed LRS in the world.